 Check out our range of residential construction reports and research for the latest information on new technologies and good building practices, from Builder Insight bulletins and Maintenance Matters to in-depth studies and analysis.
 Also available for your review: our illustrated guides provide practical information for industry professionals on design and construction best practices.

-This study looks at the level of mold growth in wood-framed buildings constructed in coastal climates.
-It includes those buildings that fully comply with code requirements, without significant defects, and evaluates the factors that lead to moisture collection and mold growth in attics.
+This study looks at the level of mould growth in wood-framed buildings constructed in coastal climates.
+It includes those buildings that fully comply with code requirements, without significant defects, and evaluates the factors that lead to moisture collection and mould growth in attics.

 This guide consolidates best practices for air sealing and insulation retrofits, such as building enclosure weatherization, for B.C. homes.
 It's a valuable reference tool for construction industry professionals and may also interest homeowners performing home retrofits without a contractor, although it's not written for the do-it-yourself audience.

 Highlights various strategies and steps that can be taken to facilitate continued effective design and construction practices for exposed poured-in-place concrete walls.

 Highlights the results of an industry-sponsored program that was performed to verify the long-term performance of rainscreen walls in multi-unit residential construction in British Columbia.

 This bulletin describes the energy performance requirements for the building envelope in accordance with either ASHRAE 90.1-2010 or 2011 NECB for new multi-unit residential buildings.

 Builder Insight No. 08 - Compatibility of Fasteners and Connectors with Residential Pressure Treated Wood

 Best practices for types of fasteners and connectors to be used in contact with treated wood.